aprilmintacpineda/inferno-context-api-store/README.md

 Works the same way as with redux, with a little bit of change.
 You import `{ connect }` from the `inferno-context-api-store` package.
 Connect is an HOC that wraps your component with the `Provider.Consumer` and passes all the states and actions to the component as properties.

-`connect` accepts two parameters.
+`connect` accepts two arguments.
 The first parameter is a `callback function` that will receive the `store's current state`.
 It should return an object that maps all the states that you want the component to have.

 ###### Note